Make your first call

 SendBirdCallListenerevent handler isn’t registered, a user can't receive an

-CallOption object to choose initial call configuration, such as audio or video capabilities, video settings, and mute settings.
+SendBirdCall.dial() method.
+To choose initial call configuration such as audio or video capabilities, video settings, and mute settings, use the

 Note: Media viewers can also be set using the

 directCall.end() method.
-If the call is accepted, a media session will automatically be established by the Calls SDK.
+When you accept the call, a media session is automatically established by the Calls SDK.

-DirectCallListener event handler must be added to the call object.
-It enables the callee's app to react to events happening during the call through its callback methods.
+DirectCallListener event handler to the call object.
+It allows the callee's app to react to events happening during the call through its callback methods.